 We also note that this work interacts with the Energy Security Board’s (ESB) post-2025 market design program.
-In particular with the two-sided market workstream.
-We will need to consider this rule change request in the context of these broader reforms, which may require considering solutions other than one that defines storage assets and hybrid facilities in the NER.
-We are interested in feedback on the best way to proceed given the different approaches of the two sets of reforms.
+In particular the work interacts with the two-sided market workstream.
+We are considering this rule change request in the context of these broader reforms, which may require considering solutions other than one that defines storage assets and hybrid facilities in the NER.